yuadamding/Multi_Region_CliPP/README.md

 ## Introduction

 **Goal:**
-Subclone reconstruction by grouping single nucleotide variants (SNVs) that share similar frequency patterns, in either a single-sample or multi-sample context.
+subclonal reconstruction by grouping single nucleotide variants (SNVs) that share similar frequency patterns, in either a single-sample or multi-sample context.
 The penalty is a group-SCAD that encourages merging of pairwise differences in logistic-scale parameters.

 **Key Changes in the CUDA Implementation:**
 1. **GPU (CUDA) Acceleration**: